cst8209/monopoly-final/README.md

-# monopoly
+# Monopoly

-This repository contains the starter files for the Monopoly project
+## Objective
+Use the Fetch API and the Monopoly API to create a Monopoly Property lookup.